-Design standard 3: Gradients Accessway grades must not be steeper than 1:10 (10 per cent) within 5 metres of t frontage to ensure safety for pedestrians and vehicles.
-The design must have regs to the wheelbase of the vehicle being designed for; pedestrian and vehicular traffic volumes; the nature of the car park; and the slope and configuration of the vehicle crossover at the site frontage.
-This does not apply to accessways serving three dwellings or less. be steeper than 1:10 (10 pe coedestrians and vehicles.
-The being designed for; pede r park; and the slope and cc.
-This does not apply to acc.
-Accessway grades must not be steeper than 1:10 (10 per cent) within 5 metres of the formage to ensure safety for pedestrians and vehicles.
-The design must have regard to the wheelbase of the vehicle being designed for; pedestrian and vehicular traffic volumes; the nature of the car park; and the slope and configuration of the vehicle prossover at the site frontage.
-This does not apply to accessways serving three thems. ✓ Standard met Ramps (except within 5 metres of the frontage) must have the maximum grades as outlined in Table 3 and be designed for vehicles travelling in a forward direction. es of the frontage) must have signed for vehicles travelling /e the maximum grades as g in a forward direction.
-N/A Table 3: Ramp gradients adients Type of car park Length of ramp Maximum grade Public car parks 20 metres or less 1:5 (20%) longer than 20 metres 1:6 (16.7%) Private or residential car 20 metres or less 1:4 (25%) longer than 20 metres 1:5 (20%) Where the difference in grade between two sections of ramp or floor is greater than 1:8 (12.5 per cent) for a summit grade change, or greater than 1:6.7 (15 per cent) for a sag grade change, the ramp must include a transition section of at least 2 metres to prevent vehicles scraping or bottoming. between two sections of raining grade change, or greaten or must include a transition sottoming.
-Where the difference in grade between two sections of ramp or floor is greater than :8 (12.5 per cent) for a summit grade change, or greater than 1:6.7 (15 per cent) for a sag grade change, the ramp must include a transition section of at least 2 metres to reevent vehicles scraping or bottoming.
-N/A Plans must include an assessment of grade changes of greater than 1:5.6 (18 per cent) or less than 3 metres apart for clearances, to the satisfaction of the responsible authority. sment of grade changes of goart for clearances, to the sa greater than 1:5.6 (18 per atisfaction of the responsible N/A Design standard 4: Mechanical parking Mechanical parking may be used to meet the car parking requirement provided: At least 25 per cent of the mechanical car parking spaces can accommodate a vehicle clearance height of at least 1.8 metres. sed to meet the car parking nechanical car parking spac at least 1.8 metres. g requirement provided: ces can accommodate a N/A Car parking spaces the require the operation of the system are not allowed to visitors unless used in a valet parking situation. uire the operation of the syset parking situation. stem are not allowed to N/A The design and operation is to the satisfaction of the responsible authority s to the satisfaction of the re esponsible authority.
-N/A Doeign etandard 5.
-Ground level car parking gar. ave doore and accessession atenimoby Vierralia dominata Standard mot Design standard 5: Urban design Ground level car parking, garage doors and accessways must not visually dominate public space. age doors and accessways must not visually dominate • standard met The car parking would not dominate the street.
-Car parking within buildings (including visible portions of partly submerged basements) must be screened or obscured where possible, including throu of occupied tenancies, landscaping, architectural treatments and artworks. including visible portions of d or obscured where possib aping, architectural treatme Car parking within buildings (including visible portions of partly submerged pasements) must be screened or obscured where possible, including through the use occupied tenancies, landscaping, architectural treatments and artworks.
+Design standard 3: Gradients Accessway grades must not be steeper than 1:10 (10 per cent) within 5 metres of the frontage to ensure safety for pedestrians and vehicles.
+The design must have regard to the wheelbase of the vehicle being designed for; pedestrian and vehicular traffic volumes; the nature of the car park; and the slope and configuration of the vehicle crossover at the site frontage.
+This does not apply to accessways serving three dwellings or less. ✓ Standard met Ramps (except within 5 metres of the frontage) must have the maximum grades as outlined in Table 3 and be designed for vehicles travelling in a forward direction.
+Table 3: Ramp gradients N/A Type of car park Length of ramp Maximum grade Public car parks 20 metres or less 1:5 (20%) longer than 20 metres 1:6 (16.7%) Private or residential car 20 metres or less 1:4 (25%) longer than 20 metres 1:5 (20%) Where the difference in grade between two sections of ramp or floor is greater than 1:8 (12.5 per cent) for a summit grade change, or greater than 1:6.7 (15 per cent) for a sag grade change, the ramp must include a transition section of at least 2 metres to prevent vehicles scraping or bottoming.
+N/A Plans must include an assessment of grade changes of greater than 1:5.6 (18 per cent) or less than 3 metres apart for clearances, to the satisfaction of the responsible authority.
+N/A Design standard 4: Mechanical parking Mechanical parking may be used to meet the car parking requirement provided: N/A At least 25 per cent of the mechanical car parking spaces can accommodate a vehicle clearance height of at least 1.8 metres.
+Car parking spaces the require the operation of the system are not allowed to visitors unless used in a valet parking situation.
+N/A The design and operation is to the satisfaction of the responsible authority.
+N/A Design standard 5: Ground level car parking garage doors and accessways must not visually dominate ✓ Standard met Urban design public space.
+The car parking would not dominate the street.
+Car parking within buildings (including visible portions of partly submerged basements) must be screened or obscured where possible, including through the use of occupied tenancies, landscaping, architectural treatments and artworks.
 Standard met Car parking is integrated with the design of the buildings and would not be visually dominating.